 Well… if City-funded wifi Internet access is a worthwhile public service for the City to provide at the airport, in Public Square, at City Hall and throughout 4.5 square miles of Old Brooklyn, then why not for the rest of Cleveland’s neighborhoods and business districts?
 And especially, why not for those neighborhoods where the Digital Divide is a much more serious problem than it is in Old Brooklyn?

 It’s time for the City to take the next step.
-We’re asking those who want to be our next Mayor and City Council to agree to expand the City’s wifi network to every residential block and every neighborhood business district in Cleveland by the end of 2019.
+The Mayor and City Council should expand the City’s wifi network to every residential block and every neighborhood business district in Cleveland.

 About costs and benefits

 Of course citywide wifi would come with a significant price tag.
 Based on the Ward 13 experience, it could cost as much as $20 million to build a citywide network, and $1-$2 million a year to operate it.
 Depending on the system design and financing strategy, the annual cost to City taxpayers could be as much as $4 or $5 million.
 Is it worth it?